THE WRITERS COLLEGE

 RUNNER-UP:

-‘The People of Colour’ – by Ross Fleming
+‘The Keeper of Knowledge’ – by Karla Harris

 THIRD PLACE:

-And in fifth place is ‘End of’, written by Rosalind Adler
+And in fifth place is ‘Every Fork, a Question’, written by Rosalie Matthews

-Read the judges’ comments, as well as the top three stories, below the Highest Honours, Honours, Honourable Mention and ‘More Stories We Loved’ results lists.
+Read the judges’ comments below, as well as the top three stories, the Highest Honours, Honours, Honourable Mention and ‘More Stories We Loved’ results lists.
+We look forward to seeing these writers rise up in the rankings in competitions to come.

 HIGHEST HONOURS